kbrown55347/Movies-Saga/checklist.md

 - [x] In movieList component, setup dispatch to Saga function
 - In index.js:
     - [x] create detailsReducer
-    - [ ] setup Saga function to axios get movie description from db '/api/details' route
+    - [x] setup Saga function to axios get movie description from db '/api/details/:id' route
-    - [ ] send results to detailsReducer
+    - [x] send results to detailsReducer
 - In Details components:
     - [ ] display details on DOM
     - [ ] create and wire Back to List button, to go to home/list page
-- [ ] import details view to app.js and setup route/link

 ### AddMovieForm